393RD MEETING (AM)

 For information media.
 Not an official record.

-Document Source: African Union (See also - Organization of African Unity (OAU)), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), General Assembly, League of Arab States (LAS), Organization of the Islamic Conference (OIC), Secretary-General
+Document Sources: African Union (See also - Organization of African Unity (OAU)), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), General Assembly, League of Arab States (LAS), Organization of Islamic Cooperation (OIC), Secretary-General

 Subject: Solidarity day